Voting for ‘Fat Bear Week’ is officially open

-The annual online event, organized by officials with the Katmai National Park and Preserve in Alaska, is seeking the public’s help in identifying the bear that “best exemplifies fatness” at Katmai.
+The annual online event, organized by officials with the Katmai National Park and Preserve in Alaska, is seeking the public’s help in identifying the bear that “best exemplifies fatness” at Katmai, KTLA’s sister station KSNW reports.

 “Presenting your Titans of Tub and hulking, hefty heroes!”
 Katmai wrote on Twitter earlier this week.
 “These bears will soon duke it out to see which tanking tummy reigns supreme.”